 Myanmar is still opening up to tourism (they only just got banks in Yangon and internet is patchy) so check other websites for the latest.

-Hope that helps... safe travels! almost 2 years ago
+Hope that helps... safe travels! about 2 years ago

 You will need visas for places like Bhutan well ahead of time so make sure you plan for that.